How to Look Up an LLC in North Carolina? (Full Guide)

 Navigate to the North Carolina Secretary of State's Business Registration Search.

-This platform provides information about business entities registered in North Carolina, including details about trademarks registered at the state level.
+This platform gives you information on business entities registered in North Carolina, including state-level trademark details.

-According to the latest data from the North Carolina Secretary of State's office, the number of new business registrations in the state increased by 20% in 2024, reflecting a significant uptick in entrepreneurial activity and trademark filings within North Carolina.
+According to the North Carolina Secretary of State's office, new business registrations in the state went up by 20% in 2024, a clear sign of growing entrepreneurial activity and trademark filings.

-Use the search function to look up the business name you are interested in.
-While this search will primarily reveal if the name is in use by another business entity in North Carolina, it can also provide insight into any state-level trademarks.
+Use the search function to look up the business name you want.
+This search mainly shows whether the name is already in use by another business entity in North Carolina but can also point to state-level trademarks.

-It's important to note that state-level searches might not capture federally registered trademarks, so checking both the USPTO and the Secretary of State's website is advisable for thoroughness.
+State-level searches may not catch federally registered trademarks, so checking both the USPTO and the Secretary of State's website gives you a more complete picture.

 2. United States Patent and Trademark Office (USPTO) Website